 Bob Hughes

 Bob Hughes served for almost 30 years on the board of the Lake Washington School District in Redmond/Kirkland, Washington, elected President of that organization four times.
-He’s a also a former board member for the Washington State School Directors Association and eight year member of the Washington State Board of Education.
+He’s also served as a former board member for the Washington State School Directors Association and an eight-year member of the Washington State Board of Education.
 As a graduate of the Carver Policy Governance Academy Bob has assisted a variety of boards, including profit and non-profits, explore and adopt various governance models and enhancing their organizational effectiveness by focusing attention away from staff activity and more toward “board business.”
-As such, he has been a regularly invited lecturer and facilitator on governance for nonprofits with the Governance 101 organization, as well as 501 Commons and the Executive Service Corps of Washington.
+As such, he has been a regularly invited lecturer and facilitator on governance for nonprofits with the Governance101 organization, as well as 501 Commons and the Executive Service Corps of Washington.

 Bob’s primary interest is in helping boards understand and define their role (i.e., board business verses staff business).
 It is paramount for a board to draw a clear line between the two, something only a board can do.
 While delegation to staff is necessary, once a board has clarified its role, it becomes the one thing that cannot delegate.